atmajs/atma-server-monit/readme.md

 channel.writeRow([`Lorem ipsum`, 123, new Date()]);

-// On the application end flush data (in case there is smth in the buffer) Everlog.flush();
+// On the application end flush the data (in case there is smth in the buffer) Everlog.flush();
 ```